 Making Tax Digital (MTD) means it’s fundamental changes to the way how the tax system works.
 HMRC ambition is one of the most digitally advanced tax administrations in the world.
 If we think about short-term businesses like yours will be required to make, review, and then submit your existing tax records digitally.

-Today, Businesses are increasingly seeing the benefits of digitisation as we know.
+Today, businesses are increasingly seeing the benefits of digitization as we know.
 Millions of businesses are already banking, paying bills, online and interacting with their customers or suppliers online, and many peoples are already using accounting software.

 When will MTD launch?

-Making Tax Digital(MTD) is expected to apply to a range of taxes, including income tax, VAT, and corporation tax etc. However, these will come into effect at different times need to understand very well.
+Making Tax Digital(MTD) is expected to apply to a range of how to do taxes yourself step by step, including income tax, VAT, and corporation tax, etc. However, these will come into effect at different times need to understand very well.